samuelvolpone/samuelvolpone.github.io/WebScrapingProject.md

 #### [<back to projects](./projects.md)
 # Web Scraping in Python using Beautiful Soup
 ## Introduction
 In this project, we scraped the IMDB website for movie data, then performed an analysis on the resulting dataset.
+Packages used include NumPy, Seaborn, WordCloud, BeautifulSoup, Pandas, matplotlib.

 ## Scraping
 ```{python}